tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/service-instance-health-check.rst

 Service Instance Health Checks
 ==============================

-In Contrail Release 3.0 and greater, a service instance health check can be used to determine the liveliness of a service provided by a virtual machine (VM).
+In release 3.0 and greater, a service instance health check can be used to determine the liveliness of a service provided by a virtual machine (VM).

 -  `Health Check Object`_